TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 And, as discouraging as that might sound, we made it through 🥳.
 A lot of hard work and an increasing adoption of AI technologies encouraged the project to continue and, after some very tough months, here's the announcement post: [Announcing Python Serverless Redis and Ratelimiting SDKs](https://upstash.com/blog/announcing-ratelimit-python).

-Noticed the `Ratelimiting` stuff?
+Notice the `Ratelimiting` stuff?
 Thinking about limiting the requests-per-second of your serverless functions or long-running servers?
 The famous [upstash-ratelimit](https://github.com/upstash/ratelimit) now also comes in a Python version 😎.

 Authoring these two projects in the context of being in my last year of high school and preparing for the national exams wasn't easy.
-I did a few mistakes, refactored a faulty implementation, and over-think at times.
+I made a few mistakes, refactored a faulty implementation, and overthink at times.
 What I find important, however, is the stuff I learned from this, including:

 - How to approach developer tooling
 - How to work on adaptive scheduling and make accurate estimates